Juvénal Habyarimana: Presidency

 On 5 July 1973, while serving as Army Chief of Staff and minister of defense, Habyarimana seized power in a coup d'état against the incumbent President Grégoire Kayibanda, ousting Kayibanda's ruling Parmehutu party.
 In 1975, he created the Mouvement Révolutionnaire National pour le Développement as the country's only legal party.
 The government stayed almost entirely in military hands until 1978 when a new constitution was approved in a referendum.
 At the same time, Habyarimana was elected to a five-year term as president; as president of the MRND, he was the only candidate.
 He was reelected in 1983 and 1988, both times as the only candidate.

 A Hutu himself, he initially won favor among both Hutu and Tutsi groups given his administration's reluctance to implement policies that catered to his primarily Hutu supporters.
 This restraint did not last and Habyarimana eventually began to oversee a government that mirrored the policies of Kayibanda.
 Quotas were once again applied to jobs for universities and government services which intentionally disadvantaged Tutsis.
-As Habyarimana continued to favor a smaller and smaller coterie of supporters, the more Hutu groups—slighted by the nation's leader—cooperated with Tutsis to weaken his leadership.
+As Habyarimana continued to favor a smaller and smaller coterie of supporters, Hutu groups who felt slighted by him cooperated with Tutsis to weaken his leadership.
 By the start of the invasion from Uganda by the army of the Rwanda Patriotic Front, a rebel army made up mostly of refugee Tutsi who had helped Uganda's Museveni seize control of the presidency, Habyarimana's supporters had shrunk down to the akazu ("little house" or "President's household"), which was mainly composed of an informal group of Hutu extremists from his home region, namely from the northwestern provinces of Gisenyi and Ruhengeri.